Kostydenis/templates/README.md

 ### Bibliography
 Use BibTeX.
 You can use any editor or fill .bib-file manually.
 But in bibs.tex you have to list all your items.
 That's a bug, but maybe it's my compiler.

+### Tables
+Longtable is supported.
+Header repeats on each page.

 ## Roadmap